alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 ### Try, catch and control

-The code inside `catch` block is invoked immediately when some runtime error occurs.
+The code inside `catch` block is execute immediately when some runtime error occurs.
 This is important remember.
-If some code you invoke in `try` block leads to an error any code that follows, inside the same `try` block, will not be invoked.
+If some code you execute in `try` block leads to an error any code that follows, inside the same `try` block, will not be execute.
 The `catch` block will automatically assumes control and processes the error.

 ```JavaScript
 // Create function that leads to an error